-In 2016, the City adopted the Downtown Development Code (DDC) that put in place criteria to encourage development in Fresnos downtown.
+In 2016, the City adopted the Downtown Development Code (DDC) that put in place criteria to encourage development in Fresnog downtown.
 The intent of the DDC is to encourage infill development projects within the core that are compact and walkable, offer a mix of uses, and create a sense of place.
 Refocusing development within the core will draw people and business back into the heart of the community.
 Downtown infill development can also increase access to services and daily needs.
 Increasing the mix and density of uses within walking distance of homes and workplaces are both important strategies for creating complete neighborhoods.+ Dense, mixed-use neighborhoods should include development that allows people to meet their everyday needs; buy healthy food; be physically active; and access jobs, education, and health care.
 Projects on infill sites have community-wide, environmental benefits because they can reduce development pressure on outlying areas, thereby helping to safeguard lands that serve important ecological functions.
 This development strategy also reduces travel miles, thereby improving air quality and reducing greenhouse gas emissions.
 Another benefit is the cleanup and reuse of formerly economically viable but now underutilized sites.
 This infill development approach is consistent with, and essential to implementing, the goals and objectives of the Fresno General Plan.

 The DDC presents a new set of development standards that allow a range of development types.
-The DCC is based on best practices in downtown revitalization across the nation, but are tailored to Fresnos unique conditions.
+The DCC is based on best practices in downtown revitalization across the nation, but are tailored to Fresnog unique conditions.
 By offering very clear and detailed parameters, a high degree of predictability is introduced into the project review process.
-Standards that conventionally have been obstacles to urban infill- such as height limits, parking requirements, density limitations, and lot coverage restrictions- have been addressed in a way that makes projects which fit the communitys vision very easy to obtain entitlements.
+Standards that conventionally have been obstacles to urban infill- such as height limits, parking requirements, density limitations, and lot coverage restrictions- have been addressed in a way that makes projects which fit the community vision very easy to obtain entitlements.
 Through this combination of factors, the DDC will attract investment that enhances Downtown and its neighborhoods.

-Three new zoning districts have been created for the urban core of Downtown: DTC-Downtown Core, DTG-Downtown General, and DTN-Downtown Neighborhood.
+Three new zoning districts have been created for the urban core of Downtown: DTC-Downtown Core, DTG- Downtown General, and DTN- Downtown Neighborhood.
 These new zoning districts are designed to create a vibrant, walkable, mixed-use metropolitan center.
 All other areas within the DDC are governed by zoning districts that already exist in the citywide Development Code.
-For example, sites along most major streets are zoned NMX· Neighborhood Mixed Use.
+For example, sites along most major streets are zoned NMX- Neighborhood Mixed Use.
 Specific development standards are included in the DDC that allow several specific sites to be used to address the unaccommodated RHNA from 2008 and comply with State law.
 The DDC establishes procedures for conducting a streamlined, ministerial process known as a Zone Clearance (rather than a Development Permit) for projects meeting specific criteria.
-A Zone Clearance is used to verify that each new or expanded use or structure complies with all of the applicable requirements of the DDC and with any applicable policies or standards of the General Plan and any operative plans.
-Specifically, Downtown projects that meet all of the following criteria can use the Zone Clearance process to confirm that construction is permitted as a matter of right and that such a project is being proposed in a manner compliant with, and without any deviations from, all applicable development standards prior to securing a Building Permit:
+A Zone Clearance is used to verify that each new or expanded use or structure is consistent with the base zoning for DTC, DTG, and DTN, complies with all applicable requirements in the DDC and complies with complies with all of the applicable requirements of the DDC and with any applicable policies or standards of the General Plan and any operative plans.
+Specifically, Downtown projects that meet all of the following criteria are considered consistent with the base zoning and can use the Zone Clearance process to confirm that construction is permitted as a matter of right and that such a project is being proposed in a manner compliant with, and without any deviations from, all applicable development standards prior to securing a Building Permit: